 Cybersecurity & HIPPA – Protection of Data

-In any setting, protection of patient data is paramount and legally required under HIPPA.
+In any setting, the protection of patient data is paramount and legally required under HIPPA.
 Systems must be able to ensure that data is shielded from unauthorized access and protected from tampering.
 Cybersecurity techniques such as encrypted transmission protocols are employed, and validation testing must demonstrate that the system is secure.